danielwatson6/hate-speech-project/README.md

 ### YouTube data environment variable

 Ping @danielwatson6 for access to the YouTube corpus.
 Set up an environment variable `DATASETS=/path/to/youtube/data/dir` and name the directory with the CSV files `youtube_right`.
+This is done unlike with the rest of the data to avoid the massive dataset not fitting on available SSD space.

 ### Python